-Undergo training to provide them with the knowledge and skills required to carry out the role.
-Training should be updated every two years with regular updates (at least annually) on developments in between, e.g. via e-bulletins, Forums for DSLs, and reading time, to keep up with any developments relevant to their role.
+• Undergo training to provide them with the knowledge and skills required tocarry out the role.
+Training should be updated every two years with regular updates (at least annually) on developments in between, e.g. via e-bulletins, full Role Description for the DSL see Appendix A

+Forums for DSLs, and reading time, to keep up with any developments relevant to their role.

-- Act as focal point for staff concerns and liaise with the Local Authority and other agencies in accordance with Working Together to Safeguard Children 2018; - Refer all cases of suspected abuse to local children's Social Care via the Multi-agency Safeguarding Hub (MASH) - Refer all cases to the police where a crime has been committed
+- Act as focal point for staff concerns and liaise with the Local Authority and other agencies in accordance with Working Together to Safeguard Children 2018; - Refer all cases of suspected abuse to local children's Social Care via theMultiagency Safeguarding Hub (MASH) - Refer all cases to the police where a crime has been committed For the